 Where: Len-dp is the number of the demodulation reference signal symbols.
-According to the demodulation reference signal pattern indicated by the scheduling signaling (see 5.1.7.5.3), the number of OFDM symbols occupied by the demodulation reference signal can be calculated.
+According to the demodulation reference signal pattern indicated by the scheduling signaling (see 1.7.5.3), the number of OFDM symbols occupied by the demodulation reference signal can be calculated.

-The time-frequency loading sequence is shown in Figure 78.
+The time-frequency loading sequence is shown in Figure 81.
 The frequency domain is loaded first and then the time domain.

-Figure 78
+Figure 81

 Time-frequency loading sequence for precoding output symbols stream

-In low-error mode and mmWave mode, the